Info

 Gordon Smart, The Sun

-James also Second Unit Directed the battle sequence that opens The Last Kingdom (Season 4).
+James also Second Unit Directed the beach battle sequence that opens The Last Kingdom (Season 4, Ep 1).

-James has also written and directed high-end drama-documentaries, getting powerful performances from actors and staging big action sequences, such as gun battles in the Philippine jungle (Kidnapped Abroad – Fatal Mission), car chases and shoot-outs in the Bronx (The Fugitive Chronicles) or intense firefights in Iraq and Afghanistan (No Man Left Behind).
+James has also written and directed high-end drama-documentaries, getting powerful performances from actors and non-actors alongside big action sequences with blank-firing weapons, squibs, explosives and complicated stunts.
+He has staged gun battles in the Philippine jungle (Kidnapped Abroad – Fatal Mission), car chases and shoot-outs in the Bronx (The Fugitive Chronicles) and intense firefights in Iraq and Afghanistan (No Man Left Behind).

 Reviews of No Man Left Behind: